Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 More runtime options can be found in [the official documentation](https://docs.docker.com/config/containers/resource_constraints/).
 All of them should have a [Compose spec](https://github.com/compose-spec/compose-spec/blob/master/spec.md) equivalent.

+The `--cgroup-parent` option should be avoided as it uses the host cgroup and not the one configured from Docker (or else), which is the default.

 ### Read-only filesystem
 It is good practice to treat the image as some refer to as the "golden image".